The App That Does Nothing

 The app frames its intervention with humor and mockery.
 Its name is a trademark for baby pacifiers, an image that also adorns the app’s icon.
 Calling it “Binky” implies a global infancy among apps, but also a legitimate comfort thanks to Binky’s succor.
 And Kurtz initially conceived of the app in a Comedy Hack Day mini-hackathon held by Cultivated Wit, a firm that produces, well, content—videos and events and software and the like.
 Forged from games and comedy, Binky might look like an ironic joke to some.

 “Is a baby pacifier just a parody?”
 Kurtz retorts when I press him on the matter.
 It’s a good point; something that replaces another isn’t always a joke.
 He reminds me of my own ironic app, which, to my delight, he cites as an inspiration: a game called Cow Clicker that boiled down Facebook games to their purest form like Binky does social apps.
-In both cases, irony offers an in-road for some, but burns out fast.
+In both cases, irony offers an in-road for some but burns out fast.
 Deliberate use always wins.

 On that front, Kurtz makes his faith in the app’s earnest utility clear.
 “Look, all we want from our apps is to see new stuff scroll up from the bottom of the screen,” the Binky website reads.
 “It doesn’t matter what the stuff is.”
 That’s no gag; it’s an incisive elucidation of why people want to handle their smartphones so often.
 By sparing the mental and emotional effort of taking in content and spitting back approval and commentary, Binky makes it possible to experience the smartphone as such, as a pure medium for its behavior rather than a delivery channel for social-media content.